-While there may be cards with richer perks (and likely higher fees) out there, the Citi Rewards+ Card helps you make the most of your small and everyday purchases.
-You can quickly rack up points on supermarket purchases and at the pump—plus, you’ll enjoy valuable benefits like the round-up feature and 10 percent point redemption bonus.
+While there may be cards with richer perks (and likely higher fees) out there, the Citi Rewards+ Card can help you maximize your everyday spending.
+You can quickly rack up points on supermarket purchases and at the pump while enjoying benefits like the round-up feature and 10 percent point redemption bonus.

 The right credit card for you depends on your spending patterns and financial goals.
-So, while you may be thinking about adding the Citi Rewards+ Card to your wallet, be sure to research other rewards credit card options before applying.
+So, while you may be thinking about adding the Citi Rewards+ Card to your wallet, be sure to research other top rewards credit cards before applying.

 *The information about the American Express Cash Magnet® Card has been collected independently by Bankrate.com.
 The card details have not been reviewed or approved by the card issuer.